matveynator/netchan/README.md

 ## Why NetChan

-Go already has a simple model for organizing independent work inside one program: **goroutines connected by channels**.
+Go already has a very convenient model for parallel work inside one computer: **goroutines connected by channels**.

-A goroutine can execute an ordinary sequential piece of code, while a Go `chan` acts as the communication and synchronization link between goroutines. `select` lets a goroutine wait for work, results, cancellation, or other events without building a separate polling system.
+A goroutine can execute an ordinary sequential piece of code, while `chan` carries work and results between goroutines and synchronizes them. `select` lets a worker wait for work, cancellation, or another event using ordinary Go syntax.

-This makes a very useful pattern possible:
+This makes a common pattern simple:

 ```text
 one large sequential problem